schinta1/CMPM-146-Minecraft-Mob-AI-Mod/README.md

 Instructions:

-Add the `.jar` file to the `mods` folder in your `.minecraft` folder.
+Download the Modrinth App and create a new profile with the "Fabric" and "1.20.1" options selected.
+Then, Add the `.jar` in the GitHub folder to the profile.
 Also add the Fabric API (https://modrinth.com/mod/fabric-api) to the folder.

-If you don't have a mods folder, create one.
+Click "Play" and enjoy!